Analysis - A system in two parts

 A procedure card gives details for a specific procedure, and a surgeon’s preference card is based on the needs of a particular surgeon.
 Although procedure cards may play a role, and they are quite easy to maintain and keep current, they are never the complete answer – hospital culture and surgeon to surgeon consistency limit their usefulness, but they are a good place to start.

-Preference cards elevate procedure cards by adding each surgeon’s preferences and idiosyncratic requirements.
+Preference cards elevate procedure cards by adding each surgeon’s preferences and specific requirements.
 That ensures a happy surgeon and good costing data when the card is correct, but that individual treatment increases the difficulty of maintenance—changing a common item may mean that every card for that procedure, or surgeon, or worse still, actually every card, has to be checked and revised.
-Preference cards can often be so out of date that they produce inaccurate costing and are avoided by nurses who then rely upon personal workarounds.
+Preference cards can often be so out of date that their maintenance becomes an onerous chore that is continually avoided by nurses who then rely upon personal workarounds.
+Out of date cards can not produce accurate costing and cannot be relied upon as the process to reduce inventory levels of items used in theatre .

 Dox, on the other hand, specifically addresses the tasks of maintaining individual preference cards meaning it is only a few minutes’ work per week in total for all of the hospital’s cards to have an accurate and nurse friendly system.